Meet the People Bringing ‘Big John’ the Triceratops to Tampa

 We’re pretty thankful she said yes too…

-The museum has released a few renderings to give us a peek at what to expect.
 You can read more here about the Big John Triceratops exhibit at Glazer Children’s Museum.

 “This is the most exciting moment of my career right here.
-The only thing that has been more exiting was opening this building when we first opened it.
+The only thing that has been more exciting was opening this building when we first opened it.
 It is on par with that for me,” she told us.

 Stein was pretty excited too.
 Fun little tidbit–before the initial sale of Big John, he was able to bring a few of the fossilized pieces to Florida for a presentation to the Tampa Fossil Club, so Big John’s arrival in Tampa is kinda sorta a return.

 “When we realized it was coming to the Glazer Children’s Museum, I smiled for 24 hours straight.
 I was very happy it came back to Tampa it came back to Florida,” said Stein.
 “To be in a children’s museum is even better.
 Yes, scientists can still come and study it and yes, scientists can still come and visit it, but more importantly, this is going to be an exhibit geared toward kids.
-This is for the next generation of paleontologist and I’m hoping that twill inspired a whole new fleet of paleontologists just like these kinds of bones did when I was a kid.”
+This is for the next generation of paleontologists and I’m hoping that will inspire a whole new fleet of paleontologists just like these kinds of bones did when I was a kid.”